spruceid/spruceid.dev/docs/primer.md

 ## Today's Centralized Identity Systems

-Identifying users securely with minimum invasion of privacy or risk of leakage is a core problem with essentially all software systems.
+Identifying users securely with minimum invasion of privacy or risk of leakage is a core problem in essentially all software systems.
 Since the great boom of personal computing, this has created a whole sub-industry of identity and access-management (IAM) technologies, which overwhelmingly improve the mousetrap of mapping users to "accounts".

 > **Centralized databases concentrate not just informational power, but also risk
 > and liability.**

 As more and more real-world value get digitized over the decades, "identity data" has become a chokepoint for virtually all other digital value systems.
 Furthermore, every central repository of personal information has become a target of opportunistic business models, many of them illegal and based on exfiltration and interception of personal data.
 The legal spheres of so-called "ad-tech" and data brokerages and the illegal spheres of espionage, identity theft, and industrialized computer fraud share many characteristics.

 > Both legal and illegal industries devoted to non-consentual data sharing are
 > growing every year.
 Both are largely impervious to regulation, and both are